 During the 2020 General Assembly Session there are 62 bills introduced associated with solar (Appendix 3).
-HB 1675, mentioned above, passed the House of Representatives and came out of the Senate Committee with support on February 24, 2020 (See Appendix 4).
-The bill still needs to be cleared by the full Senate.
+HB 1675, mentioned above, was approved by the Governor on April 7, 2020 and will become effective July 1, 2020 (See Appendix 4).
 This bill provides new local government authorities to rural localities as the host of a solar project, including the ability to negotiate a financial package that is fair to local governments.
 Most importantly this bill defines the following: